 - Libraries.
 You may use your UChicago Card to borrow books and other materials from the University of Chicago Library, one of the largest academic research libraries in the United States.
-Find additional information and view the University of Chicago Library borrowing policies for faculty and staff at lib.uchicago. edu/borrow/access-privileges/ uchicago-faculty-students-and-staff. - Health facilities.
+Find additional information and view the University of Chicago Library borrowing policies for faculty and staff at lib.uchicago. edu/borrow/access-privileges/uchicago-faculty-students-and-staff. - Health facilities.
 Take advantage of the Ratner Athletics Center and Henry Crown Field House before and after work, as well as during lunch time.
 Payroll deduction is available for employees who purchase a oneyear membership.
-Visit athletics.uchicago. edu/facilities/memberships for additional information. - Quadrangle Club.
+Visit athletics.uchicago.edu/ facilities/memberships [UofC: Please confirm url; says "This page is not currently set to be published" for additional information.] - Quadrangle Club.
 You are invited to apply for membership with the Quadrangle Club, which offers fine dining and catering services, guest rooms for overnight stays, and top-rated tennis facilities conveniently located in the heart of the University of Chicago campus.
 Visit quadclub.uchicago.edu for more information.